kosalaMaduwantha/go-changed-data-capture/Readme.md

 # Changed Data Capture (CDC) File Processor Documentation

 ## Overview
-This project implements a file-based Changed Data Capture (CDC) system that monitors changes in a text file and captures new content incrementally.
-The program continuously watches an input file and records changes in a JSON-based state store.
+This project implements a file-based Changed Data Capture (CDC) system that monitors changes in a text file and publishes the changes to a RabbitMQ queue.
+Key features include:

+- File monitoring with change detection using SHA-256 hashing
+- File locking mechanism using [`flock`](go.mod) to handle concurrent access
+- RabbitMQ integration for publishing changes
+- JSON-based state persistence in hashStore.json
+- Structured logging using logrus

 ## Module Structure
 The project is structured into three main packages:

 1. fileOps - Handles file operations
 2. hashOps - Manages file hashing
 3. jsonOps - Handles JSON serialization/deserialization
+4. rabitMqAdapter - Manages RabbitMQ message publishing

 ## How It Works

 ### Change Detection
 - The program monitors input.txt for changes every 5 seconds
 - Changes are detected by comparing SHA-256 hashes of the file content
+- Changed in the same line is tracked by the line number and length of the last processed line
 - The current state is maintained in hashStore.json

 ### Process Flow